Fire and rescue services

 You need winter tyres from around November to April.
 The dates may vary each year.

-Australian driving licences are valid in Iceland if you have had your licence for a minimum of one year.
+Australian driving licences are valid in Iceland if you have had your licence for a minimum of 1 year.
 However, some car rental companies require customers to present an International Driving Permit (IDP) if holding a licence issued outside Europe or North America.
+Digital driver's licences may not be accepted.

 If you need an IDP, get this before you leave Australia.
-An IDP does not replace the requirement for a regular driver's license.
+An IDP doesn't replace the requirement for a regular driver's license.

 If your driving licence is not written in Latin letters or doesn't include your licence number, a photograph or an issuing date, you'll also need an IDP to drive in Iceland.